 Disability is caused by overproduction or underproduction of hormones, which may cause structural or functional changes in the body.

 Endocrine disorders are listed in the Listing of Impairments, but Social Security has eliminated all of the listings for specific endocrine system disorders.
 Endocrine disorders are evaluated under the listings for other body systems.

 For example, someone with diabetes may develop complications such as peripheral neuropathy, retinopathy, and/or amputation(s).
 These impairments may qualify for disability under the Listing of Impairments if such secondary disorders are severe enough to meet the requirements of one of Social Security’s other listings.

-People with diabetes or other endocrine system disorders can also qualify for disability insurance benefits or SSI by proving that their symptoms cause functional limitations that limit work activity.
+People with diabetes or other endocrine system disorders can also qualify for Social Security Disability Insurance (SSDI) benefits or SSI by proving that their symptoms cause functional limitations that limit work activity.